sbragagnolo/bc-tutorial-2018/handson.md

 Solidity supports function overloading (i.e., functions with the same name/id but with different parameters).
 Just be carefull that some types may resolve as the same paramter when compiled (e.g., a contract in a parameter will be turned into an address).

 Another peculiarity of Solidity is that you can return more than one value in a function (I will create an example of that shortly).
 Unfortunately, not every type can be returned by a function (e.g., structs, dynamic arrays).
-For example
+For example, function f bellow returns three different types.
 ```solidity
 function f() public pure returns(uint,string,int){
     return (42,"Hello World",-1);